Investing in Quantum Computing Stocks in 2026: What You Need to Know

 IonQ (IONQ)

 IonQ has leaned hard into the trapped-ion approach, and it's paying off.
-Their enterprise customer list grew substantially through 2025, and their partnership pipeline with defense agencies gives them a revenue floor that pure-play competitors lack.
+Their enterprise customer list grew substantially through 2025.
+Their partnership pipeline with defense agencies gives them a revenue floor that pure-play competitors lack.
 The stock has been volatile, but the fundamentals are stronger than they've ever been.

 Rigetti Computing (RGTI)